 Un-encouraged resignation

-In contrast to resignation because of impending dismissal, an un-encouraged resignation is a type of voluntary termination in which an employee leaves with no formal or informal encouragement from the company or manager.
+In contrast to resignation because of impending dismissal, an unencouraged resignation is a voluntary termination in which an employee leaves without formal or informal encouragement from the company or manager.

-It occurs for the employee’s personal reasons, which appear to be a common occurrence in many firms.
-The grounds for this type of voluntary employment termination range from greener pastures, relocation, sabotage, working conditions, and health to a variety of other personal reasons.
+It occurs for the employee’s reasons, which appears to be expected in many firms.
+The grounds for this voluntary employment termination range from greener pastures, relocation, sabotage, working conditions, and health to other personal reasons.

-However, it is critical to remember that if your firm experiences a wave of voluntary resignations; it shows that something is wrong with your business.
-This is the time to review and assess various parts of the business in order to determine why the trend is occurring.
+However, it is critical to remember that if your firm experiences a wave of voluntary resignations, it shows something is wrong with your business.
+This is the time to review and assess various parts of the company to determine why the trend is occurring.

 More Definitions of Voluntary Resignation